Rams beat Bengals to win Super Bowl LVI - KESQ

 Beckham — one of the premiere Rams receivers — left the game in the second quarter with a knee injury, according to the Rams’ official Twitter account.

 A Bengals touchdown and interception within the first 22 seconds of the second half changed the tempo.
-Receiver Tee Higgins caught a 75-yard touchdown in the first 12 seconds of the half and 10 seconds later, cornerback Chidobe Awuzie picked off a pass from Rams quarterback Matthew Stafford.
+Receiver Tee Higgins caught a 75-yard touchdown in the first 12 seconds of the half and 10 seconds later, cornerback Chidobe Awuzie picked off a pass from Stafford.

 The fourth quarter began with uncertainty as to who would leave the game victorious, but it all came down to the last two minutes.
 After a long drive that included 15 plays — four runs and 10 passes — Kupp scored a crucial touchdown, giving the Rams a three-point lead.
 The Bengals had an opportunity to answer back, but were unable to convert on fourth down, ending the game.